 The Ohio River offers many opportunities for boaters, from fishing to water skiing.
 A boat ramp is located at the bottom of Ferry Street in Vevay, at the Paul Ogle Riverfront Park.
 There is also another boat ramp in Patriot.

 OUR LIVES ARE LIKE QUILTS, BITS AND PIECES, JOY AND SORROW, STITCHED WITH LOVE.”
 Browse large selections of fabrics and panels at only $5 a yard.
 Quilts on display and for sale with custom quilting available.
 Owner Helen Hounshell’s passion for quilting goes back 40 years and is evident in what she creates.
 OPEN 9 am-5 pm Tuesday – Friday.
 Saturday 9 am – 3 pm.
+Closed every third Wednesday of the month.

 The marina offers covered and open slips, and are located in protected waters.
 Florence marinas are located approximately 8 miles east of Vevay, or 1 mile east of the Markland Dam Bridge.